 If a professor has agreed to provide exam accommodations, the student should have submitted their Letter of Accommodations and discussed how the exam accommodations will be administered.
-If a professor has agreed to proctor an exam, then the student should not submit an exam request form to our office.
-Also, if a student did submit an exam request form prior to submitting their letter of accommodation, please notify our exam coordinator at firstname.lastname@example.org.
+Students should submit an exam request form to our office and ODS will provide a confirmation of the students accommodations to the faculty member prior to their exam.

 This page will outline some important information to help professors understand how to make appropriate testing arrangements if they choose to accommodate a student's exam accommodations.